WebReflection/heresy/README.md

   * declared elements are the instance you'd expect (no virtual, no facade)
   * declared elements can be of any kind (table, tr, select, option, ...), including element
-  * declare any component within other components breaking the limits of a single, name-clashing based, registry
+  * declare any component within other components, breaking the limits of a single, name-clashing based registry
-  * any attribute change, or node lifecycle, can be tracked via Custom Elements V1 API (no componentDidMount and friends)
+  * any attribute change, or node lifecycle, can be tracked via the Custom Elements V1 API (no componentDidMount and friends)
   * `oninit`, `onconnected`, `ondisconnected`, and `onattributechanged` events out of the box
   * `handleEvent` paradigm out of the box
-  * no redundant dom nodes, no ghost fragments, a clean as possible output
+  * no redundant dom nodes, no ghost fragments, an "as clean as possible" output
-  * the lighterhtml performance, fine tuned for this specific use case
+  * the performance of lighterhtml, fine tuned for this specific use case
   * it's SSR (Server Side Rendering) friendly, and custom elements hydrate automatically
   * usage of `ref` to simplify reaching nodes after render
-  * automatic `render` when the method is present no `onconnected` or `connectedCallback` has been explicitly defined
+  * automatic `render` when the method is present and no `onconnected` or `connectedCallback` has been explicitly defined
-  * CSS specificity is granted per each component via `style: selector => '...'` so that **there is no need to use Shadow DOM** and related heavy polyfills
+  * CSS specificity is granted per each component via `style: selector => '...'` so that **there is no need to use Shadow DOM** and the heavy polyfills related to it